elafemad/simple_shell/README.md

-Our project in simple shell
+This is our project in simple shell using C language